google/caliban/README.md

 `$GOOGLE_APPLICATION_CREDENTIALS` env variable, so all Cloud interaction from Python should Just Work.

+The base Caliban images also have `gcloud` installed; all `gcloud` and `gsutil` commands will work with the same permissions granted to the key found at `$GOOGLE_APPLICATION_CREDENTIALS`.

+NOTE: If you run `caliban shell --bare`, your gcloud and gsutil will have the same permissions that they'll have in the cloud - the permissions granted by your JSON key file.
+If you just run `caliban shell`, which mounts your home directory, `gcloud` and `gsutil` will preferentially load the config you have on your local machine.

 The only python dependencies available in the container will be dependencies that you declare explicitly in either: